envico801/clean-code-javascript/anki/README.md

 Q:: =============================================

-##### Avoid conditionals
+##### Are you reducing conditionals in your code?

 Understanding why and how to avoid excessive conditionals is crucial for writing maintainable code.
 While it may seem impossible to eliminate 'if' statements entirely, polymorphism offers a powerful alternative that better adheres to the Single Responsibility Principle.

 Key benefits of avoiding conditionals through polymorphism:
 - Better adherence to Single Responsibility Principle